-Before any study-specific procedures are performed, the purpose and nature of the study should be explained and the patient should read, sign, and date the institutional review board/independent ethics committee (IRB/IEC)-approved informed consent form (ICF).
+Before any study-specific procedures are performed, the purpose and nature of the study should be explained and the patient should read, sign, and date the Institutional Review Board/Independent Ethics Committee (IRB/IEC)-approved Informed Consent Form (ICF).
 The individual obtaining consent from the patient and a witness, if applicable, should also sign and date the ICF.
 Once the patient has signed the ICF, a screening number should be assigned to the patient.
 Demographic information, significant medical/surgical history within the previous 5 years, invasive ocular procedures within the previous 5 years, and concomitant medications used within 30 days prior to screening should be collected (including vitamins and all over-the-counter as well as prescription medications).
-Complete smoking/tobacco history should also be collected.
+Complete smoking/ tobacco history should also be collected.

 Subject eligibility should then be determined by reviewing the inclusion/exclusion criteria and the study eye should be selected.
-Prior to the administration of fluorescein, blood and urine should be collected for safety labs (including blood for human chorionic gonadotropin/follicle-stimulating hormone/luteinizing hormone, if applicable) and vital signs along with a physical examination including weight and height should be performed.
+Prior to the administration of fluorescein, blood and urine should be collected for safety labs (including blood for human chorionic gonadotropin/follicle-stimulating hormone/luteinizing hormone [HCG/FSH/LH], if applicable) and vital signs along with a physical examination including weight and height should be performed.

-A complete ophthalmic exam including slitlamp exam of the cornea, iris, anterior chamber, aqueous reaction (cells and flare), dilated fundus exam of the vitreous and retina, and IOP measurement.
-Normal luminance best corrected visual acuity should be performed prior to dilating the eyes.
-Images should be captured as outlined in the Visit Schedule (FAF, NIR, digital color fundus photography, fundus fluorescein angiography [FFA]) and forwarded to the reading center for determination of eligibility if applicable.
+A complete ophthalmic exam including slitlamp exam of the cornea, iris, anterior chamber, aqueous reaction (cells and flare), dilated fundus exam of the vitreous and retina, and intraocular pressure (IOP) measurement.
+Normal luminance BCVA should be performed prior to dilating the eyes.
+Images should be captured as outlined in the Visit Schedule (FAF, NIR, DCFP, FFA) and forwarded to the reading center for determination of eligibility if applicable.